Four days in Bordeaux

 In hindsight, this was probably the hint of the things to come not long later.
 We spent some time in front of the Palais, knowing a storm was coming but having no idea we were going to face a violent hailstorm.

 Unusually for me, I didn’t take loads of pictures.
 Instead, I enjoyed the time we had together away from home.
-I did though take photos of our room, which is so pretty that I wanted to keep it tidy.
+I did take photos of our room though, which was so pretty that I wanted to keep it tidy.

 We won’t forget our adventure in Bordeaux.
 The food, the wine, the limestone buildings, the friendly and relaxed atmosphere.
 Surely, we won’t forget our weather-related adventure.